TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Get-B1DHCPLease.md

 # Get-B1DHCPLease

 ## SYNOPSIS
-Retrieves a list of DHCP Leases from BloxOneDDI IPAM
+Retrieves a list of DHCP Leases from Universal DDI IPAM

 ## SYNTAX